Takeout & Delivery

 However, most restaurants in the state operate under a Restaurant Liquor Licence, which prohibits alcohol sales for off-premise consumption.
 This means that if you’re a restaurant with a Restaurant Liquor Licence, you cannot deliver alcohol or offer alcohol with takeout.
 The same hold for a Bar & Grill liquor license.

 On February 9, 2021, Governor Gordon signed House Bill 13 with the effective date of July 1, 2021.
 The new legislation clarifies that businesses with a retail liquor license can deliver or contract third parties to deliver liquors and malt beverages to customers.
-As of January 1, 2024, this law was still in effect.
+As of November 1, 2024, this law is still in effect.

 Alberta